 Durango Becomes a Winter Sports Destination

-Over the next two decades, Purgatory continued to grow with more ski lifts, a learning center, and other facilities.
+Over the next two decades, Purgatory grew with more ski lifts, a learning center, and other facilities.
 This time was also active with the construction of condos and townhouses.
 The area has gone through financial woes through the years, rebounded with more than 80,000 skiers visiting, experienced changes in management, and went through the property being sold in 2000.
 The new owners, Gary and Cobb Engle, changed the name to Durango Mountain Resort.
-Since that time, the resort has sold again, and the new owner changed the name back to Purgatory Resort.
+Since then, the resort has sold again, and the new owner changed the name back to Purgatory Resort.

-For both visitors and Durango residents, the resort is a getaway destination to enjoy during the summer with ziplines, a waterslide, mini-golf, hiking, and biking to experience.
-Snow enthusiasts will find the slopes a pristine challenge for skiing and snowboarding, and sleigh rides, snowmobiles, and snowshoe tours to keep busy.
+For visitors and Durango residents, the resort is a getaway destination to enjoy during the summer with ziplines, a waterslide, mini-golf, hiking, and biking to experience.
+Snow enthusiasts will find the slopes a new challenge for skiing and snowboarding, and sleigh rides, snowmobiles, and snowshoe tours to keep busy.

 Living in Durango

-For those who enjoy the beauty of the outdoors and all the activities each season provides, calling Durango home may be a perfect choice, but history buffs will find plenty to engage themselves too.
+For those who enjoy nature and all the outdoor activities each season provides, moving to Durango may be a perfect choice, but history buffs will find plenty to engage themselves too.
 Riding a bit of living history at the Durango & Silverton Narrow Gauge Railroad and Museum, strolling through downtown and seeing the Wild West across the architecture, or finding new history in the winter snows — there's no shortage of things to take in, whether you're here for life or just for a visit.